joseph-flinn/site/frontend/posts/scalable-dev-auto-versioning.md

 the primary message that needs to be communicated to all of the project stakeholders.

 Let's take a small step back and look at a few perspectives around project versioning.
 What does software versioning do?
 One might suggest _"to help track when changes are made to the software"_.
-Some software uses date based versioning to show how up-to-date software is and help build support policies (I'm thinking of Ubuntu).
+Some software uses date-based versioning to show how up-to-date software is and help build support policies (I'm thinking of Ubuntu).
 Or maybe _"to help track when specific features were changed in the software"_.
 Hypothetically, if we are updating and releasing the software with every change to trunk, our software has the opportunity to be changing very rapidly and with partial features being